 What other ideas do you have for making poetry fun this month?

-But if that is not enough, I have a freebie for you too.
+If that is not enough, I have a freebie for you too.
 I’ve been working on a kindergarten poetry unit (Picture Book Poetry), which uses picture books to introduce common poetic concepts.

 So far, I had a product for Introduction to Rhythm (my shop, TPT, TN) and Introduction to Rhyme (my shop, TPT, TN).
 I recently added Picture Book Poetry: Introduction to Metaphor (my shop, TPT, TN) and put them all together for a low price bundle (my shop, TPT, TN).